sanjiv-git1/sanjiv-git1/README.md

 ### Hi there 👋
+##🔭 I’m currently working in Amazon as a DevOps Engineer :office:
+##🌱 I’m currently learning JavaScript

 <!--
 **sanjiv-git1/sanjiv-git1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.